naman2304/notes/effective-java-3rd.md

 __Item 1 : Static factory methods__

 Pros
- - They have a name
+ - They have a name.
+So for instantiating classes with complex arguments to constructor, rather use a static method factory with good naming.
- - You can use them to control the number of instance (Example : Boolean.valueOf)
+ - You can use them to control the number of instance (example : `Boolean.valueOf`).
+We can cache / precompute them to avoid creating instance of the class when asked one.
  - You can return a subtype of the return class

 Cons